-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company. (check one)
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-Large accelerated filer o
+Large accelerated filer

-Accelerated filer o
+Accelerated filer

+Non-accelerated filer

+Smaller reporting company

-Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Smaller reporting company o
+(Do not check if a smaller reporting company)